cihanicelliler/iMusic/README.md

 User permission is not required.
 Normal users can follow Premium users, It can create playlists but they cannot be followed and the playlists are also not available for sharing.

-### Problem 2: Each user will have three Playlists (Pop-Jazz-Classic).
+### Problem 2: Each user will have three Playlists (Pop-Jazz-Classic).:guitar:

 Information: When a user is registered to the system, three playlists will be created for that user.
 Blankly The user will be able to add the songs they want to these created lists.
 Three music genres in the database enough.
 Pop, Jazz, Classic.
 Each time the user adds the songs listed on the homepage to the playlist, must be added to the playlist of the same name as the song genre.

-### Problem 3: Users will be able to access the lists of the users they follow, and add the songs in their playlists to their own playlist.
+### Problem 3: Users will be able to access the lists of the users they follow, and add the songs in their playlists to their own playlist.:guitar:

 Info: All users can view the songs in the playlists of the users they follow or the list will be able to add all of them to their own playlists.
 If a song already exists in its playlist, will not be added.
 Songs must be saved in the same playlist.

-### Problem 4: Automatically generated lists will be displayed in the user module.
+### Problem 4: Automatically generated lists will be displayed in the user module.:guitar:

 Information: The number of hits will be kept for each song.
 Created according to musical genres (pop, jazz, classical) The list of the 10 most listened songs, the list of the 10 most listened songs in general, Lists of 10 tracks listened to must be available to the user

 ### Problem 5.
-When admin performs add - delete - update operations on tables, related tables will also be updated.
+When admin performs add - delete - update operations on tables, related tables will also be updated.:guitar:

 Information: When a song is added-deleted-updated, that song is added to all playlists,